California bills aim at social media, medical disinformation

 The platforms would also be required to confidentially share more detailed information with researchers, with the goal of creating more responsible algorithms.

 Assemblyman Evan Low said his bill would label doctors’ promoting of misinformation or disinformation about COVID-19 to the public as unprofessional conduct that could draw disciplinary action from the California Medical Board.
+Disinformation is generally considered to be intentional or deliberate falsehoods, while misinformation can be inadvertent.

 Though they are separate pieces of legislation, the lawmakers and bill supporters said social media has given a tiny minority of doctors an outsized voice and undeserved credibility that has cost lives by dissuading people from being vaccinated or undergoing lifesaving treatment.